Maaka Pohatu: Film and television

 Pohatu made his movie debut as Gav, flatmate to Bret McKenzie's character, in Two Little Boys (2012).
 He portrayed Dalvanius Prime, the Māori musical legend behind the 1984 te reo Māori hit "Poi E", in the film Poi E (2016).
-Maaka, and the other members of the Modern Māori Quartet, served as the in-house band on Māori television’s variety show, Happy Hour (2014).
+Pohatu, and the other members of the Modern Māori Quartet, served as the in-house band on Māori television’s variety show, Happy Hour (2014).
 He also acted in some of the show's comedy sketches.
-Pohatu plays the role of Sergeant Ruawai Maaka on Wellington Paranormal, the New Zealand television spin-off of Taika Waititi and Jemaine Clement's mockumentary What We Do in the Shadows.
+He plays the role of Sergeant Ruawai Maaka on Wellington Paranormal, the New Zealand television spin-off of Taika Waititi and Jemaine Clement's mockumentary What We Do in the Shadows.
+In 2024 he appeared in The Rule of Jenny Pen.

+In 2025, he had the title role of Warren Harrison in the science fiction comedy series Warren's Vortex.

 Music

 Pohatu is a member of the Māori showband the Modern Māori Quartet, alongside Francis Kora, Matariki Whatarau and James Tito.

 Personal life

 Pohatu has been given the nickname "Human Jukebox" because of his extensive musical knowledge.